 So, why does this company, with such a long-established brand name, consistently fail to deliver value to its customers?

 Digital Marketing is a complex process.
 It is considerably more complex than simply listing your business in an online directory.
 If you have ever tried promoting your business online, you will soon discover that managing a Google Ads campaign or achieving prominence in Google’s organic results requires considerable expertise.
 You also have to have a deep understanding of how people are searching for your products or services online.

-Those businesses that do manage to succeed at digital marketing have typically either invested in experienced staff or hired expensive marketing agencies to manage the process for them.
-Neither of these options is viable for the typical small business with a total marketing budget of around £500 per month.
+Those businesses that do manage to succeed at digital marketing have typically either invested in experienced marketing staff or hired expensive agencies to manage the process for them.
+Neither of these options is viable for the typical small business with a marketing budget of around £500 per month.

-Yell has attempted to provide a complex service, to hundreds of thousands of small businesses at a price they can afford to pay.
-There is not a single company in the world that has managed to achieve that successfully – Yell included.
+Yell has attempted to provide a complex service, to thousands of small businesses at a price they can afford to pay.
+There is not a single company in the world that has managed to achieve that successfully – including Yell.